Natick Flower Bed Maintenance Services

 Phone: (508) 647-6452

-Integrated Pest Management & Plant Health Care Standards for Natick's Climate Zone 6a
+Integrated Pest Management & Plant Health Care Standards for Natick's Climate Zone 6b

-Integrated Pest Management (IPM) in Natick's Zone 6a climate emphasizes cultural, mechanical, biological, and, as a last resort, chemical controls.
-Select disease-resistant plants and space them 12-18 inches apart for air circulation.
-Water at the base to avoid leaf wetness, and fertilize based on soil test results.
+Integrated Pest Management (IPM) in Natick's Zone 6b climate emphasizes cultural controls—selecting disease-resistant plants suited to local soils, spacing perennials 12-18 inches apart for air circulation, and watering at the base to avoid leaf wetness.
+Mechanical controls include hand-weeding, shallow cultivation, and using row covers, while biological controls encourage natural predators like ladybugs.
+Chemical controls are a last resort, with organic options prioritized and minimum effective rates applied.
 Common pests include Japanese beetles (June-July), slugs (moist soils), powdery mildew (late summer), aphids, and deer browsing.
-Mechanical controls like hand-weeding and row covers, and biological controls such as encouraging ladybugs, are preferred.
-Chemical applications require a licensed applicator per MA Dept Agricultural Resources, with strict record-keeping and notification.
-Sanitize tools with 70% isopropyl alcohol or 10% bleach for 30 seconds after use, and dispose of diseased material in sealed bags to landfill.
+All pesticide applications must comply with MA Dept Agricultural Resources licensing, notification, and record-keeping requirements, including a 12-24 hour re-entry interval.
+Sanitize tools with 70% isopropyl alcohol or 10% bleach solution for 30 seconds and dispose of diseased material in sealed bags to landfill.
+Quarantine suspect plants and wash hands after handling diseased specimens.

 Seasonal Maintenance Calendar & Weather Coordination for Natick's Growing Conditions